notnyt/beaglebone/README.md

 # Run the callback every time a change in state is detected
 # This method has two additional arguments that are optional.
 # Timeout: How long to wait for an event before terminating the thread
-# Repeats: How many times we will run the event
+# Repeats: How many times to run the event
 # By default, it will run forever every time the specified trigger is detected
 p9_11.run_on_edge(callback, :BOTH)